acanizares/munihac-mastermind/README.md

 # Mastermind #

-A mastermind game in Haskell developed during Munihac 2016.
+A mastermind game in Haskell developed during the [Munihac 2016](http://munihac.de/).